SASNET 2014 inter-disciplinary research workshop on Culture, Technology and Development

 Dr Assa Doron received his Ph.D. in Anthropology and Sociology from La Trobe University, Melbourne, in 2005.
-Since 2007 he has been a researcher at the Australian National University.
+Since 2007 he has been a researcher at the Australian National University (ANU) in Canberra.
 His work concentrates on development studies, health practitioners, religion, tourism, and urbanisation.
 He is currently involved in examining how mobile telecommunications are bringing about changes in politics, culture, and everyday life in India.

 The workshop is divided into three main themetic sessions:

 Session A: Methods, Fieldwork and Ethics in the South Asian context